karlyndiary/YouTube-API/README.md

 ## Summary

 Founded in 2005, Youtube has grown to become the second largest search engine in the world (behind Google) that processes more than 3 billion searches per month.
 It is, however, generally a myth how the Youtube algorithm works, what makes a video get views and be recommended over another.
 In fact, YouTube has one of the largest scale and most sophisticated industrial recommendation systems in existence.
-For new content creators, it is a challenge to understand why a video gets video and others do not.
 There are many "myths" around the success of a Youtube video, for example if the video has more likes or comments, or if the video is of a certain duration.
 It is also worth experimenting and looking for "trends" in the topics that Youtube channels are covering in a certain niche.

-Having recently stepping into the content creation world with a new Youtube channel on data analytics and data science, I decided to gain some insights on this topic which might be useful for other new content creators.
-The scope of this small project is limited to data science channels and I will not consider other niches (that might have a different characteristics and audience base).
-Therefore, in this project will explore the statistics of around 10 most successful data science Youtube channel.

 Data analysis for the case study follows the following steps: